The NY Working Woman's Pocket Guide

 Am I covered?

-If you have a pregnancy- or childbirth-related medical need, including lactation, and work for, or are applying to work for an employer in New York State, then you are covered.
+If you have a pregnancy- or childbirth-related medical need, including lactation or postpartum depression, and work for, or are applying to work for an employer in New York State, then you are covered.
 You are also covered by the law if you are an independent contractor.*

 What is a reasonable workplace accommodation?

 If you have a pregnancy- or childbirth-related medical need, including lactation, your employer has to make changes to your work duties or schedule if it will help you stay healthy on the job, unless it would be very difficult or expensive for them to do so.
 These changes are called “reasonable accommodations.”

 What are some examples of reasonable accommodations?